aurovrata/post-my-contact-form-7/README.txt

 *[Smart Grid Layout Design for CF7](https://wordpress.org/plugins/cf7-grid-layout/) - allows responsive grid layout Conctact Form 7 form designs, enabling modular designs of complex forms, and rich inter-linking of your CMS data with taxonomy/posts populated dynamic dropdown fields.

+= Privacy Notices =

+This plugin, in itself, does not:

+* track users by stealth;
+* write any user personal data to the database;
+* send any data to external servers;
+* use cookies.

+However, be aware that this plugin allows you to map your forms so as to save the data of any submissions made through these forms to the WordPress database.
+Should any of these mapped forms collect data considered to be private to the user, it will be saved to the database so you should take due diligence to inform your form user and comply with Privacy Data laws.

 == Installation ==